• Skip to primary navigation

 For 9-12 month olds:

-At this stage, baby likely has the pincer grasp mastered and is starting to use utensils.
+At this stage, baby likely has the pincer grasp mastered and is starting to practice (or play) with utensils.
 He probably also has mastered chewing, so you can start cutting some foods, such as meat, into small pieces.
 Other foods may still be better in strips, such as toast or avocado.
 You can also offer vegetables cooked a little more al dente as opposed to mushy.

 It's important to note that babies should always be offered a variety of safe shapes and textures so that they can practice.
 As their skills progress, you can continue to offer foods from earlier stages as long as they remain safe.